Mangopay/api-docs/entities/v2.01/792_the-hook-object_top.md

 * Changing the URL for a hook will not reset your failure count though
 * The URL that we hook **must respond with a 200 status code within 2 seconds** – otherwise we will consider the hook a failure
 * You are **strongly advised** to do a GET on the resource to check its Status (to ensure the Event is still relevant, but also to ensure the hook is authentic)
 * You can also view and manage your Hook notifications from the new MANGOPAY Dashboard.
+You have the possibility to test the hook to see if it is working well.
+Note that when setting up a new hook, then when saving it a test is launch automatically.

 Notification format: http://www.your-site.com?EventType=`EventId`&RessourceId=`ResourceId`&Date=`Timestamp`